pgMemento/pgMemento/README.md

 For restoring, pgMemento needs to know which entries were valid when transaction 5 started.
-This can be done by a simple JOIN between the log tables querying the last event of each related audit_id using DISTINCT ON with ORDER BY audit_id, event_id DESC.
+This can be done by a simple JOIN between the log tables querying the last event of each related audit_id using `DISTINCT ON with ORDER BY audit_id, event_id DESC`.
 DELETE or TRUNCATE events would need to filtered out later.

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/fetch_auditids_en.png "Fetching Audit_IDs")